NaHa01/CN_Group4_2021271316_Kim_Young_Hwan/README.md

 ---

 AI assistance: An AI assistant was used to help with drafting and proofreading the text of this document, and provided coding assistance.
-All technical content, equations, simulations, and sources were determined and verified by the authors.
+All technical content, equations, simulations, and sources were determined and verified by group members.